darrenaalfonso/curation/_posts/2020-10-10-a-city-to-consider.md

 BUT, New Yorkers and San Franciscans with the freedom to permanently work remotely need to consider another city: **San Diego.**

+Outside of the obvious benefits (weather, beaches, proximity to amusement parks, a major airport, etc.), San Diego tech scene is ascending.

 > San Diego is becoming an appealing city for tech companies and workers due to its lower cost of living.

 San Diego is [one of six emerging tech cities](https://www.cio.com/article/3570227/6-hot-emerging-tech-hubs-for-it-job-seekers.html) according to cio.com.